- Who We Are

 - Never leave personal property unattended anywhere on campus.
 This includes common areas, lounges, the library, and any other area where you can’t control who has access.

 - Always lock your room.
 Keep your room secure even if you are just going to another area of your floor.
 Theft is common in residence halls, and is one of the most preventable crimes on campus.

 - Record the serial numbers of your valuables.
 If a valuable item doesn’t have a serial number, you can write or inscribe your driver’s license number in a discrete location.

-- Be careful with your campus keys, fob key and ID card.
+- Be careful with your campus keys and ID Badge.
 Do not leave them unattended or lend them to anyone.

 - Never prop doors open.
 Watch for people trying to enter doors behind you before they close (“piggybacking”).